The Ledge

 FIANCEE

-He perceives kindness of her eyes and a kind of solidity begins to gel beneath him, as if the flickering of the world-screen finally decides on a stable signal and the material world follows shortly.
+He perceives kindness of her eyes and a kind of solidity begins to gel under him, as if the flickering of the world-screen finally decides on a stable signal and the material world follows shortly.

 FIANCEE

-We could go there this weekend, together.
+We could go there this weekend.

 His heart races just thinking about it.